-The court recognised that in Muro the district judge had found that each prior version of an email string was considered to be a unique document, and thus must be produced or, if privileged, included on a privilege log.
-However, despite his understanding that the district judge in Muro disagreed with the view that Rule 26(b)(5) required separate itemisation of each individual email comprising an email string, the judge in Rhoads seemingly took a step back from this approach in stating that if a document was not produced, each email must be logged individually in order to claim the privilege.(21) With that, as soon as Muro's seemingly balanced approach came into existence, its illusion of a resolution was again thrown off kilter by the Eastern District of Pennsylvania.
+The court recognized that in Muro the district judge had found that each prior version of an email string was considered to be a unique document, and thus must be produced or, if privileged, included on a privilege log.
+However, despite his understanding that the district judge in Muro disagreed with the view that Rule 26(b)(5) required separate itemization of each individual email comprising an email string, the judge in Rhoads seemingly took a step back from this approach in stating that if a document was not produced, each email must be logged individually in order to claim the privilege.(21) With that, as soon as Muro’s seemingly balanced approach came into existence, its illusion of a resolution was again thrown off kilter by the Eastern District of Pennsylvania.

 Following suit of those that had come before, the courts continue to flounder, flipflopping back and forth when confronted with the complex dilemma that the email string presents when included in a privilege log.
 In the most recent ruling on this issue, in Benefitvision Inc v Gentiva Health Services, Inc a magistrate judge for the US District Court for the Eastern District of New York proved that the issue may be no closer to being resolved once and for all.
 (22) Finding in favour of a plaintiff regarding its motion to compel a defendant to produce email communications that were being withheld based on assertions of privilege, the magistrate stated that the defendant’s proposition of producing a supplemental privilege log regarding intermediary emails that were withheld, but not privileged, was unacceptable.(23) Rather, the judge required the defendant to produce the intermediary emails comprising email chains if such emails were not the subject of attorney-client privilege or work product, yet made no reference to prior court decisions on the issue.(24) Although no precedent had been set regarding this matter, in choosing to disregard the opinions of those that came before, the judge for the Eastern District of New York provided the perfect example of how the difficult issue of email chains in privilege logs is being perpetuated.

 As previously stated, while email has provided legal professionals with numerous advantages on a daily basis, it has also generated a neverending list of questions that have gone unanswered.
-While courts struggle to define the term 'communication' in an effort to enforce properly assertions of privileges under Federal Rule of Civil Procedure 26(b)(5), their battle against the email string has often resulted in wasted time, money and effort as attorneys are forced to draft privilege logs, spending tremendous amounts of time going through each document and providing its description only to find out that, in a best-case scenario, the resulting product must be changed in order to meet a specific court's obscure requirements.
+While courts struggle to define the term ‘communication’ in an effort to enforce properly assertions of privileges under Federal Rule of Civil Procedure 26(b)(5), their battle against the email string has often resulted in wasted time, money, and effort as attorneys are forced to draft privilege logs, spending tremendous amounts of time going through each document and providing its description only to find out that, in a best-case scenario, the resulting product must be changed in order to meet a specific court’s obscure requirements.
 In an even worse instance, a less forgiving court could find that the party had failed to assert privilege properly where the description of email strings in a privilege log are found to be unsatisfactory, and thus the party is found to have waived these privileges.
-An accidental waiver of a litigant's fundamental privileges could then result in damaging the participating attorney's reputation as well as his or her credibility.
+An accidental waiver of a litigant’s fundamental privileges could then result in damaging the participating attorney’s reputation as well as his or her credibility.

-Moreover, while many negative implications of the email string's presence within privilege logs are apparent, others require more thought.
+Moreover, while many negative implications of the email string’s presence within privilege logs are apparent, others require more thought.
 For example, when briefly examining attorney-client privilege, it is possible to gain a simplified understanding of the insurmountable task at hand which courts currently face.
 The ease with which an alleged privileged message can be disbursed to an infinite number of people at the click of a button causes courts to question whether each individual present on an email string was a person directly concerned with the communication, and thus was a privileged party to the same.
-The courts must scrutinise the description of these individuals, including their job titles and their possible roles as agents to privileged parties, when making these decisions.
+The courts must scrutinize the description of these individuals, including their job titles and their possible roles as agents to privileged parties, when making these decisions.
 Furthermore, the courts must determine whether such widely disseminated communications were made with an actual expectation of continued confidentiality.
 In essence, courts are forced to dissect every element of the attorney-client privilege in a new and painstaking manner, despite the fact that this process used to be something more like second nature.
-Having knowledge of the courts' newly increased standards of review, attorneys must act with greater care to inform their clients of the risks of waiver and how waiver may occur.
+Having knowledge of the courts’ newly increased standards of review, attorneys must act with greater care to inform their clients of the risks of waiver and how waiver may occur.
 As a result, many attorneys are left wondering whether email is a blessing or a curse.

-Although courts still struggle with the proper inclusion of an email string in a privilege log, until this conflict is resolved there are steps that can be taken to safeguard clients' privileges while also saving time, money and energy.
+Although courts still struggle with the proper inclusion of an email string in a privilege log, until this conflict is resolved there are steps that can be taken to safeguard clients’ privileges while also saving time, money, and energy.

 A first, although unlikely, proposition would be to avoid using email.
 While this option is obviously not the most convenient solution, claims were filed and cases were resolved before the evolution of email.
-Email could also be used simply to set up meetings or conference calls during which confidential information could be discussed.
+The email could also be used simply to set up meetings or conference calls during which confidential information could be discussed.
 In addition, rather than avoiding the use of email strings as a whole, lawyers could simply keep in mind that it is their duty to keep their clients informed of their privileges and the proper steps that need to be taken in order to protect those privileges.
 An attorney should begin by explaining to a client the dangers of email strings and should email only small groups of privileged parties.
 These emails should include a definite statement of confidentiality which should be explained to clients ahead of time so as to ensure that emails are not being forwarded to non-privileged parties after being launched into cyberspace.
 As a result of these steps, privileged email strings and their dissemination could be reduced.

 A second, and possibly more advantageous, way of tackling a privilege log in light of the existence of email strings is to strike an agreement among all parties to a suit regarding the content and format of privilege logs to be produced in a particular matter.
-While litigants could agree to treat email strings as a single communication in one case, they could agree to treat them as separate communications in another, but also to identify each communication by already existing metadata that could simply be exported to a privilege log rather than manually entering a description of the same.(25) As a result, each litigant would know what to expect and what he or she must create, reducing the wasted time, cost and energy of drafting a privilege log that must be revised.
-According to the the Notes of the Advisory Committee on the 1993 amendments to Rule 26(b)(5), Federal Rule 26(b)(5) makes no attempt to define the specific information that must be provided by a party in a particular case when a party asserts a privilege, leaving lines of opposing party communication open for negotiation.(26) However, in creating these guidelines, the parties to a matter must continue to abide by Rule 26(b)(5).
+While litigants could agree to treat email strings as a single communication in one case, they could agree to treat them as separate communications in another, but also to identify each communication by already existing metadata that could simply be exported to a privilege log rather than manually entering a description of the same.(25) As a result, each litigant would know what to expect and what he or she must create, reducing the wasted time, cost, and energy of drafting a privilege log that must be revised.
+According to the Notes of the Advisory Committee on the 1993 amendments to Rule 26(b)(5), Federal Rule 26(b)(5) makes no attempt to define the specific information that must be provided by a party in a particular case when a party asserts a privilege, leaving lines of opposing party communication open for negotiation.(26) However, in creating these guidelines, the parties to a matter must continue to abide by Rule 26(b)(5).